Max Wenner: Biography

 Max Wenner was born 15 April 1887 in Manchester, England (Note: Wenner's exact birthplace was variously listed as Chorlton, Lancashire or Didsbury, Manchester) to a Swiss family with textile industry, transportation and machinery investments.
-In 1891 at age four he lived with his parents, seven siblings aged 12 years to 12 months, and a governess, in a home staffed by three servants, on The Hill, near the village of Alderley Edge, in the administrative county of Chester.
+In 1891 at age four he lived with his parents, seven siblings aged 12 years to 12 months, and a governess, in a home staffed by three servants, on The Hill, near the village of Alderley Edge, in Cheshire.
 His father Alfred Wenner listed his work in 1891 as "shipping merchant" and in 1901 as "shipper of Manchester goods & machinery".
 Alfred Wenner married twice, first to Louise Egloff and then to her older sister Malvine Egloff.
 Max, along with Alfred Emil Wenner Jr. and Violet Beatrice Wenner, was a product of the second marriage, to Malvine, who was born in Austria but had Swiss residency.
 Max Wenner spoke eight languages, including fluent German and may have spent part of his childhood in Vienna.